STOP Fire video

 - Switch off portable heaters.

 A smoke alarm is an early warning device that detects smoke at the earliest stages of a fire, giving you vital extra time to escape.
+Smoke alarms are relatively low cost and can be purchased from most supermarkets or high street stores.

 - Follow the manufacturer’s instructions on how to fit and position the alarm.
-We recommend fitting to the ceiling at least 30cm out from the wall.

 - Test your smoke alarm every week.